LBNL-ETA/AFC/README.md

 The package depends on external modules which can be installed from pypi with ```pip install -r requirements.txt```.

+In addition the [Radiance](https://www.radiance-online.org/download-install/radiance-source-code/latest-release) tool needs to be installed.
+Binaries can also be found [here](https://github.com/LBNL-ETA/Radiance/releases).

 ## Example
 To test the installation and illustrate the functionality of AFC, the following command can be executed to run the [BasicTest.py](https://github.com/LBNL-ETA/AFC/blob/master/examples/dummy.py).